-A consistent focus on equitable treatment of stakeholders has deepened trust and confidence in our long-term approach.
+A consistent focus on equitable treatment of stakeholders h deepened trust and confidence in our long-term approach.

-This disciplined governance framework, built on clarity and consistency, continues to shape Colgate's performance and reinforce its reputation as a responsible and future-ready business.
+This disciplined governance framework, built on clarity and consistency, continues to shape Colgate's performance and its reputation as a responsible and future-ready business.

-Commitment to ESG Transparency through BRSR Compliance
+Commitment to ESG Transpare through BRSR Compliance

-We continue to uphold our commitment to ESG transparency by ensuring compliance with the Business Responsibility and Sustainability Report (BRSR) framework, as mandated by SEBI.
-In line with regulatory requirements, we have obtained independent assurance for the BRSR Core Report for the Financial Year - 2024-25, reinforcing the credibility and reliability of our disclosures.
+We continue to uphold our commitment to ESG transpa compliance with the Business Responsibility and Sustain framework, as mandated by SEBI.
+In line with regulatory obtained independent assurance for the BRSR Core Rep Year - 2024-25, reinforcing the credibility and reliability

-Aligned with global standards such as GRI, SASB, and TCFD, the BRSR framework connects financial performance with ESG outcomes-enabling stakeholders to gain a clear and consistent understanding of our business.
+Aligned with global standards such as GRI, SASB, and TC framework connects financial performance with ESG ou stakeholders to gain a clear and consistent understandin

-As disclosure practices evolve, we remain dedicated to maintaining high standards of responsible and transparent reporting.
+As disclosure practices evolve, we remain dedicated to a standards of responsible and transparent reporting.

-Please refer to page 218 for FY 2024-25's Business Responsibility and Sustainability Report.
+Please refer to page 218 for FY 2024-25's Business Responsibility and Susta